Littledinobigegg/JEP/README.md

-    Is a regional variant (Eg. Hisuian Sneasel) Evolves from or into a Pokemon (eg. Tangrowth, Honchkrow) Was cut from the final game (eg. Bellignan, Tricules, Phandarin) Is a Paradox equivalent (eg. Walking Wake)
+    Is a regional variant (Eg. Hisuian Sneasel) Evolves from or into a Pokemon (eg. Tangrowth, Honchkrow) Was cut from the final game (eg. Bellignan, Tricules, Phandarin; "beta" Pokemon) Or from a future title and was related to a Kanto/Johto Pokemon (eg. Lizargun/Charmada) Is a Paradox equivalent (eg. Walking Wake)
     Would qualify for the Kanto Expansion Pak (eg. Omegadge, Melmetal)

 Any Pokemon that you can think of that would come under this, is absolutely in.
-Dex total is 462!
+Dex total is 466!

+With respect to Pokemon from the May 1998 Sprite Cache, creative liberties based on their designs are taken.
+Given the lack of...anything for these Pokemon, they're heavily customised.
+Similar philosophies to the Kanto Expansion Pak's RG Asset Leak Pokemon are used.

-Mega Evolutions, Gigantamax forms, etc, are currently not in active consideration.
+Mega Evolutions, Gigantamax forms, etc, are not in active consideration.

-The Fairy-type does exist.
 Changes
-New Features

     There is now an enby character option named Topaz, purple-themed.
+    You can now name your mother, just as it was in Gold and Silver's prototype stages!
     There is a new Nihon region, based on the 1998 version before it got scrapped for Johto.
     The Fairy-type is now available, though Pokemon are not retroactively changed, per the Kanto Expansion Pak philosophy (you wouldn't want a Fairy-type Granbull pre-split, would you?)
+    Fossil revival is back in town!
+Get fossils using Rock Smash and revive them at Ruins of Alph or the newly-added Pewter Museum of Science!
+    Breakable rocks now give useful items...
+        1% MAX_REVIVE
+        2% DOME_FOSSIL - Kabuto
+        2% HELIX_FOSSIL - Omanyte
+        2% WING_FOSSIL - Feradactyl
+        2% OLD_AMBER - Decilla
+        2% CLUB_FOSSIL - Xylodon
+        4% STAR_PIECE
+        10% BIG_PEARL
+        18% ETHER
+        24% HARD_STONE
+        24% SOFT_SAND
+        48% PEARL
+        64% BRICK_PIECE
+    Many new Trainer classes, including;
+        RBY classes not in GSC, such as the Rocker, Channeler, and even the beta Firefighter Prototype GSC classes such as the Male Teacher, Sportsman, and Soldier The Painter from FRLG!
+        The Elder from HGSS, featuring the NTSC Sage sprite.
+        Decensor is applied to the Fisher, Beauty, Female Swimmer, Medium, and Sage sprites, to match the Japanese version.
+Let Tully have a puff!
+    Many evolution stones have been added to accomodate the Pokemon featured here, including the Heart and Poison Stones from the SpaceWorld demo, and the Peat Block!
+    The Fairy Feather from Scarlet and Violet has been added to accomodate the Fairy type.
+    The Antique Pot has been added to accomodate a Shuckle evolution!
+    New Club and Wing Fossils; the former for Xylodon, a May98 Prototype Pokemon, and the latter for Feradactyl, (seemingly) an Aerodactyl pre-evolution from the same prototype.
+    The unused Honey Pot from prototype GSC has been added!
+2 days after placing Sweet Honey, you can encounter either Munchlax, Beedrill, Ursaring, or Heracross!

 QoL Changes